-- O Bad actors are doing their research and customizing their attacks by using correct layout and image branding for the institutions/companies they're trying to impersonate. - Some are even targeting people within organizations.
+- Dad actors are doing their research and customizing their attacks by using correct layout and image branding for the institutions/companies they're trying to impersonate. - O Some are doing research to target specific people within organizations.
 The bad guys gather information from public web data and then pretend to be a department head, manager, or the Dean of a school, sending phishing emails to their faculty and staff asking for things like Apple or Amazon Gift Cards. - O Don't fall for it!